Table of Contents

 There are two subway lines, four light rail lines, and two express bus lines connecting Downtown Los Angeles to the railway system.

-- Purple Line provides connections between Downtown Los Angeles, Westlake, and Koreatown.
+- Purple Line (D Line) — Connects Downtown Los Angeles, Westlake, and Koreatown.

-- Green Line is a light-rail line that services Norwalk and Redondo Beach.
+- Green Line (C Line) — Light rail serving Norwalk and Redondo Beach.

-- Orange Line express buses connect the San Fernando Valley to North Hollywood.
+- Orange Line (G Line) — Bus rapid transit connecting the San Fernando Valley and North Hollywood.

 DASH Buses